Lizzl/mid_bootcamp_project_regression-Alice/README.md

-# Mid Bootcamp Project Linear Regression Modell
+# Mid Bootcamp Project Linear Regression Model

 This project is a part of the [Data Analytics Bootcamp](https://www.ironhack.com/en/data-analytics/berlin#fulltime) at Ironhack.